 - one from the North Ward;

 - two from the Central Ward;

 - one from the South East Ward.

+- one from the South West Ward.

-This would leave the North Central, South and South West Wards without community representation.
+This would leave the North Central and South Wards without community representation.

 Community Member nominations received for the Community Safety and Crime Prevention Working Group incorporate: